Can I Pet Your Dog?

-Many people see a dog, think oh she’s so cute and then want to immediately pet her without thinking about what the dog might want.
+Many people see a dog, think oh she’s so cute, and then want to immediately pet her without thinking about what the dog might want.
 Not all dogs like to be petted by a complete stranger.
-Some do want attention and love from anyone that is willing, while others tolerate it, and some will let you know it is just not OK to touch me.
-Think about it.
-Do you like to be touched by a complete stranger?
+Some dogs do want attention and love from anyone that is willing, while others tolerate it, and some will let you know it is just not OK to touch me.
+Think about it, do you like to be touched by a complete stranger?

 There is a proper way of interacting with a new dog.
 First always ask the owner if it is OK and don’t assume anything based on breed, size, or perceived temperament.
-Second, put your hand out low for a sniff.
+Second, put your hand out low at your side for a sniff.
 Know that direct eye contact, standing over a dog, and petting the top of the dog’s head maybe threatening to many dogs.
 Overt indicators that a dog wants to interact with a human in a friendly manner maybe the following: the ears are forward in a neutral position, the eyes are soft, the mouth/lips are relaxed, the tail is in neutral position or carried over the back.
 Dogs that wag their tails are not necessarily friendly.
 Tail wagging can occur before an aggressive attack.
 If you are not sure of the intention of the dog, let the dog approach you.
-This way the dog can make the choice if he or she wants to be petted.
-Petting under the chin is much less threatening than on the head.
+This way, the dog makes the choice if he or she wants to be petted.
+Also, petting under the chin is much less threatening than on the head.

 By following these basic steps, you can build a better relationship with your canine companion and every canine you meet.